qpdf/qpdf/README-what-to-download.md

 To build from source for Linux or other UNIX/UNIX-like systems, it is generally sufficient to download just the source `qpdf-<version>.tar.gz` file.

+Virtually all Linux distributions include packages for qpdf.
+If you'd like to run the latest version of qpdf on an AppImage, you can download `qpdf-<version>-x86_64.AppImage`.

 For Windows, there are several additional files that you might want to download.

 * `qpdf-<version>-bin-mingw32.zip`